 Another point to realize is that you can make extra payments towards your ISA.
 These extra payments do not count towards the number of required payments.
 If you make one of your required monthly payments and then decide you want to pay an extra $500 in the same month, this still only counts as one of your required payments for your ISA.

 However, this extra amount does count towards your Max Payment Cap and will lower the cap by that extra $500.
 If you want to finish your ISA early, paying the Max Payment Cap is the way to do it (you can even pay it all at once!).

 But, what if things aren’t going so well?
 What if you’re without work for an extended period?

 3. Reaching the End of the Payment Window

 The final way to end an ISA is by reaching the end of the Payment Window.
 The school or lender who you have an ISA with will have a set time period to collect your Required Payments or Max Payment Cap.
 However, if you have not reached either of those two and the Payment Window ends, you’re absolved of your ISA.

 Even though you only made 15 payments and didn’t pay back the entire Max Payment Cap, since the 48 months of your ISA Payment Window are up, your ISA is finished.
-This form of ISA termination is more on the rare side since it is less likely to be without work for a period of time that long but again, this is a protection built into your ISA should you fall on hard times.
+This form of ISA termination is more on the rare side since it is less likely to be without work for a period that long but again, this is a protection built into your ISA should you fall on hard times.

-If you’ve ever wondered how to finish paying your ISA, hopefully, we’ve been able to answer all of those questions!
-If you’re ready to jump into a new career using the power of an ISA, check out all the amazing online training programs that offer an ISA on our students page here!
+If you’ve ever wondered how to finish paying your ISA, hopefully, we’ve been able to answer all those questions!
+If you’re ready to jump into a new career using the power of an ISA, check out all the amazing online training programs that offer an ISA on our student's page here!